• HSR2026

 11:45 - 12:30pm

-13) High Speed Operations
+13) High-Speed Operations

-• Andrea Giuricin, TRA Consulting, Italy Bio
+• Andrea Giuricin, TRA Consulting, Italy (Moderator) Bio

 TOPICS: In-depth look at high speed operations with fleets of trains and multiple operators; HSR business models and case studies from multiple nations.
 Operations planning, fleet and track maintenance procedures, safety, staffing requirements.